 Let $H'$ be the graph obtained by shrinking the strongly connected components of $H_E$; each strongly connected component will be a meta-rotation of $\Pi'$.
 The edges which are not shrunk will define a DAG, $H'$, on the strongly connected components.
 These edges give precedence relations among meta-rotation for poset $\Pi'$.

 Let $\Lc'$ be the sublattice of $\Lc$ generated by $\Pi'$.
 We will say that the set of edges $E$ \emph{defines} $\Lc'$.
 It can be seen that each set $E$ uniquely defines a sublattice $L(\Pi')$; however, there may be multiple sets that define the same sublattice.
-Observe that given a compression $\Pi'$ of $\Pi$, a set $E$ of edges defining $L(\Pi')$ can easily be obtained.
 See Figure~\ref{ex:edgeSets} for examples of sets of edges which define sublattices.

 \begin{proposition} The two definitions of compression of a poset are equivalent. \end{proposition} \begin{proof} Let $\Pi'$ be a compression of $\Pi$ obtained using the first definition.
 Clearly, for each meta-rotation in $\Pi'$, we can add edges to $\Pi$ so the strongly connected component created is precisely this meta-rotation.
 Any additional precedence relations introduced among incomparable meta-rotations can also be introduced by adding appropriate edges.